GeoscienceAustralia/stormwavecluster/README.md

 stormwavecluster
 ----------------

-This is a collection of R scripts used for our statistical modelling of coastal storm waves.
+This is a collection of R scripts and data used for our statistical modelling of coastal storm waves.

 **Structure**